42 Essential AI Terms You need to know:

 Sentiment Analysis:

-A technique that uses AI to analyze text or speech and determine the sentiment or emotional tone expressed, such as positive, negative, or neutral.
+A technique that uses AI to analyze text or speech and determine the customer sentiments or emotional tone expressed, such as positive, negative, or neutral.

 Supervised Learning & Training Data: